-The fair value of Piedmont's interest rate swap agreements designated as hedging instruments under GAAP as of June 30, 2011 and December 31, 2010 was \$0 and \$0.7 million, respectively, and is presented as "Interest Rate Swap" in the accompanying consolidated balance sheets.
-The fair value of Piedmont's interest rate cap agreements designated as hedging instruments under GAAP as of June 30, 2011 was effectively \$0.
+The fair value of Piedmont's interest rate swap agreements outstanding as of December 31, 2010 that were designated as hedging instruments under GAAP was approximately \$0.7 million and is presented as "Interest Rate Swap" in the accompanying consolidated balance sheets.
+The fair value of Piedmont's interest rate cap agreements as of September 30, 2011 was approximately \$3,000, and is recorded on the accompanying consolidated balance sheet as a component of Prepaid and other assets.